rhysd/actionlint/README.md

 ## Quick start

 Install `actionlint` command by downloading [the released binary][releases] or by Homebrew or by `go install`.
-See [the installation document](docs/install.md) for more details like how to manage the command with several package managers or run via Docker container.
+See [the installation document][install] for more details like how to manage the command with several package managers or run via Docker container.

 ```sh